Robert Lauder of the Bass (died 1576): Family and estates

 On 4 January 1528/9 the Commendator of Scone Abbey granted him a hereditary feu of the lands and manor of Lochend, near Dunbar.
 Robert Lauder had a feu from the Prior & Convent of Dundee of the lands of "Kilduntane", Sheriffdom of Fife and the lands of "Cyr, lyand within ye Barony of Seygden" and Sheriffdom of Perth.

-King James V gave him, under the Privy Seal of Scotland, the maills and duties of landis in the sheriffdoms of Edinburgh and Berwick, dated 17 July 1532.
+King James V gave him, under the Privy Seal of Scotland, the mails and duties of landis in the sheriffdoms of Edinburgh and Berwick, dated 17 July 1532.

 In a further charter of 1538 under the Great Seal of Scotland, Robert Lauder was confirmed in the lands of Ethibetoun in East Brechin, Forfarshire.
 The same year the King confirmed to him the lands of Horshopcleuch in the barony of Lammermuir, Berwickshire, which had been forfeited by Archibald Douglas, 6th Earl of Angus.

 In 1542 a confirmation was made by Cardinal David Beaton of the grant of the lands, bailiary, and barony of Tyninghame, made earlier by James Beaton, Archbishop of Saint Andrews on 9 July 1535, to Robert Lauder of The Bass and the heirs male of his body.

 William Cockburn of Newhall confirmed by Great Seal charter Robert Lauder of Bass, his heirs and assignees, in the annualrents of the "42 husbandlands (1092 acres) of Newhall, Ballingrug, Howden, Heimurecroce, Woodhead, and Woodfute in Haddingtonshire.
 Signed at Beil, 14 April 1543.

 A notarial instrument dealing with temple-lands at Hedderwick, North Berwick, and Tyninghame "which pertain to Robert Lauder, Lord of the Bass" is dated Edinburgh 23 June 1547.
 The Laird of Bass paid a rental on "the temple of Balgony" near North Berwick.
 These temple-lands had originally been in the possession of the Knights Templar.